Code-Institute-Submissions/milestone3-project/README.md

 # Data Centric Development - Code Institute/O Akerele – Milestone3 Project

 ***Preamble***<br>
 This is my Milestone3 project.
 It is a **Jargon Dictionary** that is designed to accommodate different<br> professions.
-The site is designed to allow registered members to contribute populate the dictionary.
-They can<br> perform the following operation in the dictionary: Create, Read, Update and Delete (CRUD operation).<br>
+The site is designed to allow registered members to contribute their jargons, thereby populating the<br> dictionary.
+They can perform the following operation on the dictionary: Create, Read, Update and Delete (CRUD operation).<br>
 Similarly, there is an administrator privilege who has the power to perform the CRUD operation and additionally, the<br>
 only one that could introduce a new category before registered members could begin to perform the CRUD operation<br> on the newly created category.
 Furthermore, it is noteworthy that this site is work-in-progress as there is still<br> a lot of room for improvement.
 For example, password restriction, populating the Profile Page with User personal<br> profile together with his/her word contributions and adding a search button to the All Word Page.<br>
-The ***Jargon Dictionary*** will be built using Flask, Python3, MongoDB and a frontend framework called Materialize.
+The ***Jargon Dictionary*** is built using Flask, Python3, MongoDB and a frontend framework called Materialize.

 # Table of Contents
 1. [UX](#ux)